kjkellyphys/PETITE/README.md

 It is possible to generate new files for both SM and dark processes using tools in the `./utilities/` directory and we describe their use below, as well as in `./utilities/README.md`.
 Jupyter notebook examples of how to run PETITE using pre-generated files are given in the `./examples/` directory.

 ## Structure of pre-generated VEGAS adaptive maps
-In `./data/VEGAS_backend/` one can find a list of adaptive maps for both standard and dark showers, for each process.
+In `./data/auxiliary/` one can find a list of adaptive maps for both standard and dark showers, for each process.
-In `./data/VEGAS_dictionaries/` you have processed versions of the adaptive maps, with the following structure:
+In `./data/` you have processed versions of the adaptive maps, with the structure as decribed below.

 ### Pre-generated processed standard model showers
 `sm_maps.pkl` is a dictionary of dictionaries.